-- Ovulation prediction kit- This is available in a chemist and it works by detecting a surge in luteinizing hormone which happens just before ovulation.
+- Ovulation prediction kit- This is available in a chemist and it works by detecting a surge in the luteinizing hormone which happens just before ovulation.

-- Applications – There are web based applications that will help you track your fertile days like mypill, BabyBump and myOBGYN.
+- Applications – There are web-based applications that will help you track your fertile days like mypill, BabyBump and myOBGYN.